sourcegraph/sourcegraph-public-snapshot/doc/admin/pings.md

 - Aggregated repository statistics
   - Total size of git repositories stored in bytes
   - Total number of lines of code stored in text search index
+    - We count the number of `\n` appearing in the index.
+    - Not all files are in the index.
+For example large or binary files are excluded by default.
+    - Not all branches are indexed.
+By default only your default branch is indexed.
+This is typically called `master` or `main`.
+    - Our index deduplicates for paths that are the same across branches.
+We only count the newlines once per unique file.
+    - Forks are separately indexed.
+They are included in the count of new lines.
 - Homepage panel engagement
   - Percentage of panel clicks (out of total views)
   - Total count of unique users engaging with the panels